The Types and Process of Marion County Bail Bonds in Indiana

 No Bond

-A no-bond hold, sometimes called a zero bond, is a court order that prevents a defendant from being released from jail by paying bail.
-It means the individual must remain in custody until their trial or until the judge decides to lift the hold.
-No-bond holds are often imposed in serious cases where the judge believes that releasing the defendant poses a significant risk.
-Judges may issue a no-bond hold for several reasons.
-One of the primary reasons is the severity of the crime.
-If the charges are serious, such as violent crimes or those involving significant harm, a judge may determine that the defendant should not be released.
-Another key factor is the defendant's risk of fleeing.
-If the judge believes the defendant is likely to run and avoid future court dates, they might impose a no-bond hold to ensure the defendant remains in custody.
-In Marion County, no-bond holds are used in situations where the court feels there is a compelling reason to keep the defendant in custody.
+A no-bond hold, or zero bond, is a court order preventing a defendant from being released on bail, requiring them to remain in custody until trial or a judge lifts the hold.
+These are often imposed in serious cases where release poses significant risk.
+The primary reason is the severity of the crime, such as violent or harmful offenses.
+Another factor is the defendant's risk of fleeing.
+In Marion County, no-bond holds are used when there is a compelling reason to keep the defendant in custody.

 Bondsman Indianapolis Indiana: Marion County Bondsman